Mircea the Elder: Reign

 Mircea's reign is often considered to have brought stability to Wallachia.
 Found in a volatile region of the world, this principality's borders constantly shifted, but during Mircea's rule, Wallachia controlled the largest area in its history: from the Southern Carpathians in the north to the Danube in the south, and from today's Iron Gates on the Danube in the west to the Black Sea in the east.
 Also Mircea's titles show his lands:

-"I, in Christ God, the faithful and charitable God and the loving and self-sacrificing Christ, Io Mircea, the great ruler and lord of God's mercy and the gift of God, ruling and reigning over all the land of Ungrovlahia and the parts above the mountains, the Tartars, and Amlas and Fagaras, the Hertz, and the ruler of the Banat of Severin, and on both sides throughout Podunavia, even to the great sea and ruler of Dartor's fortress."
+"I, in Christ God, the faithful and charitable God and the loving and self-sacrificing Christ, Io Mircea, the great ruler and lord of God's mercy and the gift of God, ruling and reigning over all the land of Ungrovlahia [Wallachia] and the parts above the mountains, duke of the Tartar parts and of Amlaș and Făgăraș, and the ruler of the Banat of Severin, and on both sides throughout Podunavia, even to the great sea and ruler of Dârstor's fortress."

 Mircea strengthened the power of the state and organized the different high offices, promoted economic development, increased the state's revenue, and minted silver money that enjoyed wide circulation not only inside the country but also in neighboring countries.
 He gave the merchants of Poland and Lithuania trade privileges and renewed those his predecessors had given to the people of Brașov.
-As a result, Mircea was able to afford increasing his military power.
+As a result, Mircea was able to afford to increase his military power.
 He fortified the Danube citadels and strengthened "the great army" made up of townspeople and of free and dependent peasants.
 He also proved to be a great supporter for the Eastern Orthodox Church.
 Mircea the Elder is the first in the region to deal with slaves giving 300 gypsy dwellings to a monastery in 1388.

 While organizing the country and its institutions, Mircea also formed a system of lasting alliances which enabled him to defend the independence of the country.
 Through the intermediary of Petru Mușat, the prince of Moldavia, he concluded a treaty of alliance with Władysław II Jagiełło, king of Poland in 1389.
 The treaty was renewed in 1404 and 1410.
 He maintained close relations with Sigismund of Luxembourg, the king of Hungary, relying on their common interest in the struggle against Ottoman expansion.